liuandy1207/Handbooks/PythonHandbook.md

 # Construct a new list that is the combination of multiple lists?
 NEW_LIST = LIST1 + LIST2 + ...

-# Merge multiple lists into a single list?
+# Extend a list by other lists?
 LIST.extend(LIST1, LIST2, ...)      # works with any iterable

 ```